bradleysigma/tirules/questions.md

 ### Wing Transfer (Breakthrough)
 - Do fighters need to be transported?
 - Can units move more than one system e.g. from the system "above" the active system to the system "below"?
+If so, does the ships move value matter?
 - Can units be moved to/from a system that had a command token placed in it during an earlier action?
+- If ground forces are moved, are they required to remain in the space area of their destination system?
 - Can Argent move ships into systems that contain another player's ships?

 ## Last Bastion